Guided by accomplished film & TV series editor Luis Zerón (HBO, Netflix), learn how to maximize the energy and impact of action scenes.

 “The course helped me see the work of an editor in a global way and, at the same time, the importance of keeping an eye on every detail in the construction of a scene.” – Tiago Roberto Gil from São Paulo, Brasil.

 “A great value!
 This is truly a course where you have the feeling that you’ve learned and advanced in your knowledge as an editor.” – Juanjo Onofre from Barcelona, Spain

 Luis Zerón has edited series for Netflix and HBO, feature films, documentaries, music videos, and commercials.
 Based in Mexico City, he is a member of the AMAE (Spanish association of editors).

-He has a Master of Fine Arts in Media Arts from Maine Media College, a Masters degree in Film Editing from ESCAC Barcelona, and a BA in Communication from the Universidad Iberoamericana, in Mexico.
-He also teaches editing at Universidad Anáhuac in Mexico City.
+He has a Master of Fine Arts in Media Arts from Maine Media College, a Masters degree in Film Editing from ESCAC Barcelona, and a BA in Communication from the Universidad Iberoamericana Puebla.
+He teaches editing workshops at Maine Media Workshops + College.